DexterHuang/Arclight-City/update-log.md

 -  you can now choose to switch between local and regional channels in Chirp chat (only when your UI language is not set to English)
 -  updated chat message UI, your profile image and gang tag will be displayed on the top of the message
+-  Ren from blackmarket will now post chirp post too

 ### 0.0.47